isc-projects/kea/doc/guide/classify.rst

 ===================

-A class contains five items: a name, a test expression, option data, option definition and only-if-required flag.
-The name must exist and must be unique amongst all classes.
+A class contains five items: a name, a test expression, option data, an option definition, and an only-if-required flag.
+The name must exist and must be unique among all classes.
 The test expression, option data and definition, and only-if-required flag are optional.

 The test expression is a string containing the logical expression used